Skip Navigation

 One of head coach Rick Barnes’ most critical recruiting wins following the 2020-21 season was securing the services of Gainey, a proven veteran with previous coaching experience in the ACC, BIG EAST, Pac-12 and beyond.

-Through the 2023-24 campaign, Gainey boasts 18 years of Division I coaching and administrative experience, with 12 of them at the Power Six level.
+Through the 2024-25 campaign, Gainey boasts 19 years of Division I coaching and administrative experience, with 13 of them at the Power Six level.

 Gregg PolinskyGREGG POLINSKY | ASSISTANT COACH

-“GP added so much to our program this season,” Barnes said upon Polinsky’s promotion.
+“GP added so much to our program this season,” Barnes said upon announcing Polinsky’s promotion.
 “Elevating him into this role was an easy decision after observing the way he’s impacted our players and staff.
 His knowledge of the game is so extensive and he’s spent a large chunk of his career in the NBA, which is the goal destination for most of today’s players.
 He understands what it takes to make it there—and, more importantly—have longevity there.
 GP is a world-class talent evaluator and an outstanding relationship builder.
 He fits the culture of our program perfectly.”

 Bryan LentzBRYAN LENTZ | ASSISTANT COACH

 Bryan Lentz joined the University of Tennessee men’s basketball staff in May 2018 as the director of player development.
-Now in his seventh year on Rocky Top, he earned a promotion to his current role as assistant coach in July 2024.
+Now in his eighth year on Rocky Top, he earned a promotion to his current role as assistant coach in July 2024.

 "Bryan has a strong basketball mind and possesses nearly a quarter-century of coaching experience," Barnes said upon announcing Lentz’s promotion.
 "His passion for assisting the young men in our program become the absolute best they can be, both on and off the court, is unrivaled.
 We have shared a great deal of success together, both during his first six seasons at Tennessee and previously at Texas, and I know he will help our program continue its upward trajectory in his new role."